ZHZisZZ/weak-to-strong-search/scripts/controlled_sentiment_generation/README.md

 <details>
 <summary>Out of GPU memory.</summary>

-To infer large (70B) models that don't fit on a single GPU, run the code as is with multiple GPUs or 4-bit quantization.
+To infer a large (70B) model that doesn't fit on a single GPU, run the code as is with multiple GPUs or 4-bit quantization.
 For example:

 ```sh
 # Infer on one single GPU